 Regulating crypto and cyberware in the EU

-Crypto currency matters are seemingly in the news every day, but the EU’s attempt to introduce a tailor-made regulatory regime is not.
-A draft regulation is currently before the European Parliament and Council of the European Union for adoption in the coming months, setting down a dedicated framework for crypto-assets, stablecoins and digital money, and the related trading platforms and virtual networks.
+Crypto currency matters are seemingly in the news every day, but the EU’s new tailor-made regulatory regime is not.
+EU regulation is now in place setting down a dedicated framework for crypto-assets, stablecoins and digital money, and the related trading platforms and virtual networks.
 Only authorised providers will be allowed to offer crypto currencies in the EU, and they will need to have an EU registered office.
-As a corollary, the EU also intends to regulate and supervise the digital resilience of financial institutions.
-If adopted, the EU’s ‘crypto regulation’ will be the first act by an international institution to regulate this sphere.
+As a corollary, the EU will also regulate and supervise the digital resilience of financial institutions.
+The EU’s ‘crypto regulation’ is the first act by an international institution to regulate this sphere.
 In this policy brief, we note:

 - The lack of a common approach across countries for a global phenomenon such as crypto, and the profound differences with the US, which regulates crypto as a security under existing securities laws, whereas the EU is creating an entirely new regime, rendering implementation and user interpretation more difficult, and creating confusion across regulatory regimes;